-Each current Trustee listed above served as a Trustee of 138 funds within the Eaton Vance fund complex as of September 1, 2021 (including both funds and portfolios in a hub and spoke structure), except for Messrs.
-Faust and Wennerholm and Ms. Frost.
-Messrs.
-Faust and Wennerholm and Ms. Frost served as a Trustee of 137 funds within the Eaton Vance fund complex as of the same date listed above (including both funds and portfolios in a hub and spoke structure).
-The address of each Trustee is Two International Place, Boston, Massachusetts 02110.
+Each current Trustee listed above served as a Trustee of 127 funds within the Eaton Vance fund complex as of January 2, 2024 (including both funds and portfolios in a hub and spoke structure).
+The address of each Trustee is One Post Office Square, Boston, Massachusetts 02109.

-Each Trustee holds office until the annual meeting for the year in which his or her term expires and until his or her successor is elected and qualified, subject to a prior death, resignation, retirement, disqualification or removal.
-Under the terms of the Fund's current Trustee retirement policy, an Independent Trustee must retire and resign as a Trustee on the earlier of: (i) the first day of July following his or her 74th birthday; or (ii), with limited exception, December 31st of the 20th year in which he or she has served as a Trustee.
-However, if such retirement and resignation would cause the Fund to be out of compliance with Section 16 of the Investment Company Act of 1940, as amended (the "1940 Act") or any other regulations or guidance of the Securities and Exchange Commission ("SEC"), then such retirement and resignation will not become effective until such time as action has been taken for the Fund to be in compliance with Section 16 of the 1940 Act and any other regulations or guidance of the SEC.
-In accordance with the Eaton Vance funds Trustee retirement policy, Ms. Peters is expected to retire as a Trustee effective July 1, 2022.
+Each Trustee holds office until the Annual Meeting for the year in which his or her term expires and until his or her successor is elected and qualified, subject to a prior death, resignation, retirement, disqualification or removal.
+Under the terms of each Fund's current Trustee retirement policy, an Independent Trustee must retire and resign as a Trustee on the earlier of: (i) the first day of July following his or her 74th birthday; or (ii), with limited exception, December 31st of the 20th year in which he or she has served as a Trustee.
+However, if such retirement and resignation would cause a Fund to be out of compliance with Section 16 of the

+Investment Company Act of 1940, as amended (the "1940 Act"), or any other regulations or guidance of the Securities and Exchange Commission ("SEC"), then such retirement and resignation will not become effective until such time as action has been taken for a Fund to be in compliance with Section 16 of the 1940 Act and any other regulations or guidance of the SEC.